gem/oq-irmt-qgis/svir/help/source/08_weighting_and_calculating.rst

 *Average (ignore weights)*) do not take into account weights.
-When the chosen operator is one of the latter, the child nodes will be rendered on the graphical display all with the same radius and their weights will not be rendered (see Figure :ref:`fig-weighting-and-calculating` for a demonstration of how the radius of nodes corresponds with the respective weights of variables).
+When the chosen operator is one of the latter, the child nodes will be rendered on the graphical display all with the same radius and their weights will not be rendered (see :numref:`fig-weighting-and-calculating` for a demonstration of how the radius of nodes corresponds with the respective weights of variables).
 Otherwise, the radius of a node is proportional to its weight, and the weight is rendered next to the node.